-In this simple tutorial example, we import results from a basic scan performed on the samples directory distributed by default with Scancode, and visualize the outputs through Scancode Workbench.
+In this simple tutorial example, we import results from a basic scan preformed on the samples directory distributed by default with Scancode, and visualize the outputs through Scancode Workbench.

-Warning: This tutorial uses the 3.1.1 version of Scancode Toolkit, and Scancode Workbench 3.1.0 (This beta version of ScanCode Workbench is compatible with scans from any ScanCode Toolkit develop version/branch at or after v3.0.2).
-If you are using an older version of Scancode Toolkit, check respective versions of this documentation.
-Also refer the Scancode Workbench release highlights.
+Warning: This tutorial uses the 2.2.1 version of Scancode Toolkit, and Scancode Workbench 2.4.1 (last Scancode Workbench release supporting 2.2.1 version of Scancode Toolkit).
+If you are using a newer version of Scancode Toolkit, check respective versions of this documentation.